 Sometimes that pizza’s homemade and other times it’s delivery or pick-up.

 I even keep a Tombstone in the freezer for those times we want a late-night snack or an easy dinner that requires minimal effort.

 There’s no wrong way to do pizza.
 (Bad pizza exists, yes, but you know what I mean.)

 There is, however, one very right way to do pizza, and that’s by making your own homemade pizza dough.

 Homemade pizza dough is really simple to make and very forgiving.
-For example:

 I’ve substituted whole wheat flour for all-purpose flour, and even used a blend of both.